IgorPieruccini/automatic-tag-release-test/README.md

 05. try github tag
 06. test pr again
 07. try release with random name (random name)
-07. random name branch should not gerenate tag (07)
+07. random name branch should not generate tag (07)
+08. should generate a  rc tag